adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 The complete version of the story can be found in [this article](https://www.washingtonpost.com/technology/2022/06/11/google-ai-lamda-blake-lemoine/) of The Washington Post.
-To summary, Blake Lemoine is an engineer at Google and works as AI ethicist on the project LaMDA.
+To summarize, Blake Lemoine is an engineer at Google and works as an AI ethicist on the project LaMDA.
-LaMDA being trained on public dialog data and public web document (such as facebook and twitter posts and comments), the role of Blake Lemoine is to avoid the risk to reproduce the disaster of [Ask Delphi](https://www.ladbible.com/news/latest-ai-bot-becomes-racist-and-homophobic-after-learning-from-humans-20211104), which "became" racist and homophobic after several hours on twitter.
+LaMDA being trained on public dialog data and public web documents (such as Facebook and Twitter posts and comments), the role of Blake Lemoine was to avoid the risk to reproduce the disaster of [Ask Delphi](https://www.ladbible.com/news/latest-ai-bot-becomes-racist-and-homophobic-after-learning-from-humans-20211104), which "became" racist and homophobic after several hours on Twitter.
-To do so, Blake Lemoine discuss regularly with LaMDA to test if it starts to have unethical statements.
+To do so, Blake Lemoine regularly discussed with LaMDA to test if it starts to have unethical statements.

 Days after days, months after months, Blake Lemoine